-Thursday's incident came days after a Muslim mob killed a Christian couple and burned their bodies in a brick kiln where the man and his wife worked, claiming they had allegedly desecrated the Quran.
+Last month, an axe-wielding police officer killed a member of the Shiite minority sect in police custody, claiming he had committed blasphemy by insulting companions of the Prophet Muhammad.
+A mob recently killed a Christian couple and burned their bodies in a brick kiln where the man and his wife worked, claiming they allegedly desecrated the Quran.